mlmedia/script-bash-file-renamer/README.md

 sh rename.sh ./sample_files ./renamed
 ```

+###NOTE on switching between Linux/Unix and Windows###
+If running the script throws a "syntax error near unexpected token..." error message, it may be because Windows can change the encoding of the file if you have opened or edited it.
+To fix this error, run DOS2UNIX:

+- For Mac, install it with "brew install dos2unix")
+- For Linux Ubuntu, install with "apt-get install dos2unix"
+- Then use the command "dos2unix renamer.sh"

 ##Learn / Adopt / Fork##
 I try to use clear commenting to explain my code, so if you'd like to learn more, simply view the "renamer.sh" file.